bsponny/SipNChip/README.md

 ## What this project uses

 This application consists of a website built using Django, a full stack web development framework for Python.
 Other tools that are used in this project include HTML and JavaScript, which are used to build the webpages themselves.
-The setup for this project simply consists of a Django project in a dedicated folder, `app`.
+The setup for this project simply consists of a Django project in a dedicated folder, `SipNChip`.

 ## Organization procedures